00:00

 "Wait, what?"

-these cabinets and... to no one's surprise, empty, just like your heads!
-Now,
+and... to no one's surprise, empty, just like your heads!"

-In a split second, Pakua grabs Wasa'i's doll-like body and shoves her inside
+In a split second, Pakua grabs Wasa'i's doll sized body and shoves her inside

 the cabinet.
-She holds it shut as Wasa'i's muffled protests can be heard.
+She holds it shut as Wasa'i's muffled protests are heard inside.

 "Wasa'i, it's true that we cheated.
 We took some of the harvest away from the